 If we receive your application late, we will deal with it after we have dealt with the applications that we received on time.
 We will deal with late applications in the order we receive them (in line with the admission criteria).
-At this stage, some schools will be full with children whose applications we received by the closing date.
-If we received your application between 16 January and 12 April 2019, we will send decision letters on 16 April 2019.
-If we receive your application after 12 April 2019, we will process it within 10 working days of receiving your form.
+We will deal with the first round of offers and send decision letters on 16 April 2020.
+At this stage, we will have given most of the available places to pupils whose applications we received by the closing date.
+If we receive your application between 16 January and 12 April 2020, we will send decision letters on 16 April 2020.
+If we receive your application after 12 April 2020, we will process it within 10 working days of receiving it.
+We will send decision letters by email if possible (or by post if you do not provide an email address).